 Affiliate - To qualify for Affiliate membership, an applicant must be a business firm or governmental body interested in golf course management and/or in the growing or production of fine turfgrass, either individually or through employment by, or other affiliation with, a company, proprietorship.
 Affiliate members shall have all the privileges of the Association, except those of voting and holding office.
 Affiliate members who have at least five (5) years continual classification as Affiliate may not vote, but may be appointed as Special Director.

-Retired - Any Class A, Superintendent Member, Class C, Affiliate member or Associate reaching age fifty-five (55), who is retired and no longer seeking within the scope of activities of any membership class of this Association may apply to the Board of Directors in writing for Retired membership, the annual dues for which shall be one-half the amount paid by Class A members.
+Retired - Any Class A, Class B, Class C, Affiliate member or Associate reaching age fifty-five (55), who is retired and no longer seeking within the scope of activities of any membership class of this Association may apply to the Board of Directors in writing for Retired membership, the annual dues for which shall be one-half the amount paid by Class A members.
 A Retired member shall have all of the privileges of this Association afforded the member in his or her immediate previous classification, with the exception of holding office.

 Honorary - Any person who has rendered special or valuable service to the Association or the golf industry may be elected by a three-fourths vote of the Board of Directors to Honorary membership.
 Only one person may be elected to Honorary membership each year.
 This classification does not pay dues.
 Honorary members, as of November 12, 1985, shall be exempt from reclassification.
 Class H members may not vote or hold office.